NPS in Missouri

 Ozark National Scenic Riverways

 The Ozarks is one of the most visited tourist attractions in Missouri.
-Hence, the site around the riverways in the Ozark was established as one of the national park service sites in Missouri in 1964 to commemorate the importance of this river and surrounding areas.
+Hence, the site around the riverways in the Ozark was established as one of the national park service sites in Missouri in 1964 to commemorate the importance of this river and the surrounding areas.

 The aim of naming this site as a national scenic riverway is to protect both the Current and Jacks Fork rivers.
 The entire park measures at 80,000 acres in size and is home to many animal and plant species.
 In addition, it is also a famous site for many recreational activities with an estimated 1.3 million tourists per year.
 Canoeing is the most popular of these recreational activities along the river, but tourists can also enjoy kayaking, river tubing, hiking, hunting, fishing, horseback riding, nature photography, bird watching, or sightseeing.
 The Ozark Trail is another popular destination within the area, which is a long-distance hiking trail that passes through the Current River and Rocky Falls.